 Receivers of Messages

-0

 Internal External

-Workers Customers
+• Workers Customers

-Directors Local community
+• Directors Local community

 Managers Suppliers

 Shareholders

-Government
+• Government

-Banks
+• Banks

-Effective communication is all a about conveying your messages to other
+Effective communication is all about conveying your messages to other people clearly and unambiguously.

-'s also about receiving information that distortion as possible.
-Doing this involves

-people clearly and unambiguously.
 It's also about receiving information that others are sending to you, with as little distortion as possible.
 Doing this involves effort from both the sender of the message and the receiver.
 And it's a process that can be fraught with error, with messages muddled by the sender, or misinterpreted by the recipient.
 When this isn't detected, it can cause tremendous confusion, wasted effort and missed opportunity.
 In fact, communication is only successful when both the sender and the receiver understand the same information as a result of the communication.